gt-cs3220/gt-cs3220.github.io/Fall_2022/proj5/README.md

 In cv_edge_fpga, convolution operations are offloaded to FPGA.

 * Grading Policy*
-A+ (5 pts): complete the design and demonstrate the edge detection (bonus 3 pts)
+(5 pts): complete the design and demonstrate the edge detection (3 pts): see gray/solid box
-(filter value need to be sent to the vitis)
-A (2 pts): see gray/solid box
-B (1 pt): Be able to synthesize and produce bit streams (no running on jupyter notebook)
+(2 pt): Be able to synthesize and produce bit streams (doesn't run on jupyter notebook)

 ## What to submit

-[1] project5_report.pdf: Max 3 pages (including figures) describing the designs you have tried.
+[1] project5_report.pdf: Max 3 pages (including all figures) describing the designs you have tried.
 [2] bit stream of the best performing design & tcl & hwh [3] source code of your example.cpp
 [4] Vivado project (please include the source code)